Zhijie-YU/Learning_Notes/Notes_Taichi.md

 where $U$ is the total energy.

 #### MLS-MPM (Moving Least Squares MPM)
+Refer to [MLS-MPM](https://www.seas.upenn.edu/~cffjiang/research/mlsmpm/hu2018mlsmpm.pdf) for details.
-use MLS shape function in MPM
+Using MLS shape function in MPM

-Easier to implement than traditional MPM.
+Easier to implement than traditional MPM since velocity gradient is approximated with affine matrix.
 Based on APIC.
 > ti example mpm88/99/128